 Students who have been approved for Alberta Works Income Support grant funding have their tuition and a portion of fees paid directly to NorQuest; this may arrive after the first day of the term.

 However, all remaining fees are subject to the payment deadlines.
 Students should be prepared to make this payment whether or not they have received their funding.

 If your tuition and fees are being paid by a sponsor (not including Alberta Works Income Support), contact the Office of the Registrar to request a Sponsorship Agreement form.
 Your seat in the program cannot be reserved and you cannot be registered in classes until your sponsor has completed the form to confirm that they will pay your tuition.

 If the Office of the Registrar does not receive your sponsor’s confirmation by the first day of classes, you remain responsible for the payment of tuition and related fees.
 Any fees that are not covered by your sponsor are also your responsibility.

-If you have paid all your fees and the college then receives double payment from the sponsoring agency, you will receive a full refund.
+If you have paid your fees and the college then receives double payment from the sponsoring agency, you will receive a refund.
 Other refunds for sponsored students (e.g. due to dropping a course) will be issued directly to the sponsoring agency.